There is an interactive wizard that will guide you through the whole setup process:

 If you have acquired the chip through a telecommunication company such as Lyra Network, it will probably use a private APN, otherwise it should use a public APN.
 The username and password should also be requested with your SIM card provider.

-Brazilian customers can take advantage of some pre-configured providers (CLARO, TIM, OI, VIVO, LYRA, etc), while customers outside Brazil should pick the option Other operator and manually enter the information.
+Brazilian customers can take advantage of some pre-configured providers (CLARO, TIM, OI, VIVO, LYRA, etc), while customers outside of Brazil should pick the option Other operator and manually enter the information.

 In general, you can assume that our service is always up.
 If you are not sure, just check our status page.
 So assuming that our service is up, communication problems should be related to your POS, your infrastructure or some sort of configuration.